DefaultO/SMMO/README.md

 A friend told me about this game and how there are no public up-to-date bots available for it.
 I took it literal and coded a bot within hours.
 That was like 2 weeks ago.
 Kept this project private until now.
 Well, I won't provide you with the full functional bot, as I want you to use your braincells too.

 # Usage Example
+You will have to figure your own way of downloading images from https://web.simple-mmo.com/i-am-not-a-bot/generate_image?uid=x, where x is the id of the slot.
+Instead of downloading the file, which could technically be tracked, and banned for, you could use an internal browser like I did and "screenshot" the images you see in the captcha and work with those.

+Candy Cane is the only asset that is a gift, so you don't have to download it.
+If what you are looking for is the candy cane, and you downloaded the file from the i-am-not-a-bot link using it's suggested file extension, and it is a gif, you can skip everything.
 ```csharp
 // Too lazy to clean my imports for you, you will need some of them to use my code below.
 using CefSharp;